-The reaction of the stock market often comes down to whether any particular news improves or dents investor confidence; a shock news story such as a bank run, for example, that no-one saw coming is perhaps more likely to have a dramatic impact.
+The reaction of the stock market often comes down to whether any particular news improves or dents investor confidence; a shock news story such as Donald Trump’s coronavirus diagnosis for example, that no-one saw coming or a drugs company finding a vaccine against coronavirus is perhaps more likely to have a dramatic impact.

 Tip 3: A sterling slump isn’t necessarily bad for investors

-Sterling has been on a roller-coaster ride since the Brexit vote, swinging in value depending on the mood of markets over the prospect of an exit deal between the UK and EU.
+Sterling has been on a roller-coaster ride since the Brexit vote, swinging in value depending on the mood of markets over what exit deal would eventually emerge between the UK and EU.
 Yet, a weaker pound doesn’t have to be bad for the UK stock market.

 Conversely, a strengthening pound may result in profits made overseas by UK companies are reduced when shifted into sterling.